 Generative AI can help employees come up with ideas that are outside the box; it can overcome writer’s block and serve as a lively, positive collaborator to bounce ideas off and try out unconventional new concepts.
 Generative AI can also analyze large amounts of data and generate insights that would be difficult or impossible for humans, such as those locked away in unanalyzed data.

-For instance, Generative AI in banking might suggest novel approaches to customer service or risk management, while Generative AI in HR can aid in developing innovative employee engagement strategies to enhance employee experience.
+For instance, Generative AI in banking might suggest novel approaches to customer service or risk management.
+At the same time, Generative AI in HR can aid in developing innovative employee engagement strategies to enhance employee experience.

 Evaluating Technical Infrastructure for Getting Started with Generative AI